 It is estimated that over 27% of truck drivers sleep less than six hours a day.
 While that's normal for most of us, it can be very dangerous for those driving on the interstates.
 Giving drivers assurances of day-time only driving can go a long way towards avoiding accidents.

 Companies that guarantee anywhere between 7-9 hours to unwind and get a full night’s rest are known to retain more staff than those that carry big orders and provide a higher salary and benefits package.

-If that's not possible, then driving awareness by holding seminars about sleep patterns, a need for adequate sleep - can help avoid late-night collisions or fatigue-based accidents.
+If that's not possible, then driving awareness about sleep patterns, a need for adequate sleep - can help avoid late-night collisions or fatigue-based accidents.
 Fewer accidents would translate to fewer voluntary quits.

 Sustaining equal employment opportunities

 Just about 6% of truckers are women in the United States.
 If the ATA is looking at adding 100,000 truckers every year just to replace the retiring truckers, then we need to hire more women.
 While there is enough intent from all quarters, there is little action:

 We need to solve problems on two front: The first is to encourage them to consider a career in trucking, and the second is to create a safe workspace that lets them sustain in that job.